amplication/docs/docs/getting-started/add-plugins-for-service.md

 In the Prettier plugin's case, you will need to provide a `rules` property with a JSON object of rules.
 This JSON object corresponds to a Prettier configuration file.

-After determing your Prettier rules, write them in the text box in the _Plugin Settings_ page.
+After determining your Prettier rules, write them in the text box in the _Plugin Settings_ page.
 Here's how those settings could look:

 ![Prettier Plugin Settings filled in](./assets/prettier-plugin-settings-filled-in.png)